lengzuo/pavebank/README.md

 ## Project Overview

+This Fees API is designed to serve as a robust, scalable, and reliable billing backend, primarily for **B2B (Business-to-Business) use cases**.
+It assumes integration with other internal services and platforms that require accurate and auditable tracking of charges.

+**Target Users and Integration Points:**

+- **Internal Services/Developers:** The primary consumers of this API.
+They integrate with the system using the defined RESTful endpoints (e.g., to create new bills, add usage events as line items, or trigger manual closures).
+For advanced, event-driven scenarios, they might interact directly with Temporal workflows via signals and queries.
+- **Internal Operations/Support Teams:** These users would likely interact with the `Get Bill` and `List Bills` APIs, possibly through an internal UI built on top of this API, for monitoring ongoing billing cycles, troubleshooting customer inquiries, and verifying charges.
+- **Billing/Finance Teams:** While not direct API users, they rely on the system's output.
+They would consume historical billing data (persisted in Postgres) for reporting, reconciliation, auditing, and financial analysis.

 The core of the system is a long-running Temporal workflow, `BillLifecycleWorkflow`, that represents the lifecycle of a single bill.
 This workflow is responsible for:

 - Tracking a defined billing period (e.g., one month).